Martichou/rquickshare/README.md

 **Important notes:**
 - The minimum GLIBC version supported is included in the pkg name.
   - You can check yours with `ldd --version`.
-- RQuickShare is distributed with two version (main & legacy):
+- RQuickShare was distributed with two version (main & legacy) up until v0.11.5:
-  - Legacy is for compatibility with older Ubuntu versions.
+  - Legacy is for compatibility with older Ubuntu versions: [here](https://github.com/Martichou/rquickshare/releases/tag/v0.11.5).
   - Main is for future support of newer versions of Ubuntu.

 #### macOS